Gary Noy, Author and Lecturer

-Gary is an honorary member of the Board of Directors of the Sierra College Press and a former member of the Board of Directors of the Sierra College Friends of the Library and the California State Library Foundation.
+Gary is a member of the Board of Directors of the Sierra College Press and a former member of the Board of Directors of the Sierra College Friends of the Library and the California State Library Foundation.

-Gary Noy is the author of Distant Horizon: Documents from the 19th Century American West (1999); co-editor, with Rick Heide, of The Illuminated Landscape: A Sierra Nevada Anthology (2010); and he was an editor on the award-winning Sierra College book, Standing Guard: Telling Our Stories (2002).
-Gary also wrote Sierra Stories: Tales of Dreamers, Schemers, Bigots and Rogues (2014) and Gold Rush Stories: 49 Tales of Seekers, Scoundrels, Loss and Luck (Heyday Books and Sierra College Press, 2017), and Hellacious California!: Tales of Rascality!
+Gary Noy is the author of Distant Horizon: Documents from the Century American West (1999); co-editor, with Rick Heide, of The Illuminated Landscape: A Sierra Nevada Anthology (2010); and he was an editor on the award-winning Sierra College book, Standing Guard: Telling Our Stories (2002).
+Gary also wrote Sierra Stories: Tales of Dreamers, Schemers, Bigots and Rogues (2014), Gold Rush Stories: 49 Tales of Seekers, Scoundrels, Loss and Luck (Heyday Books and Sierra College Press, 2017), and Hellacious California!: Tales of Rascality!
 Revelry!
 Dissipation!
 Depravity! and the Birth of the Golden State (Heyday Books and Sierra College Press, 2020).

 Sierra Stories was the